LeivoSepp/Lesson-LightSensor-TSL2561/README.md

 ![image](https://cloud.githubusercontent.com/assets/13704023/22796235/531f5dec-ef02-11e6-929a-beb24afb5d74.png)

-## How to connect sensor into Raspberry PI?
+## How to connect this sensor into Raspberry PI?
 To connect this sensor to Raspberry PI you need 4 wires.
-Two of the wires used for voltage (+3V from Raspberry) and ground and remaining two are used for data.
+Two of the wires used for voltage Vin (+3V from Raspberry) and ground GND and remaining two are used for data.
 As this is digital sensor, it uses I2C protocol to communicate with Raspberry.
 For I2C we need just two wires, Data (SDA) and Clock (SCL).
-Please connect sensor SDA and SCL pins accordingly to Raspberry SDA and SCL pins.
+Connect sensor SDA and SCL pins accordingly to Raspberry SDA and SCL pins.

 ## How do I write code?
 I made it very simple for you.
 You just need to add NuGet package RobootikaCOM.TSL2561 to your project and the you are almost done :)